ejgallego/real-world-coq/2023-09-bu/index.md

 ---
+title: "Real World Coq Tutorial at Boston University"
-layout: home
+layout: page
 ---
-## Title: "Real World Coq -- An introduction to mechanically verified mathematical proofs"
+## "Real World Coq -- An introduction to mechanically verified mathematical proofs"

-Aug 29-31st, 2023 | Boston University (BU)
+Aug 29-31st, 2023 | Boston University (BU), Boston

-Instructor: Emilio J. Gallego Arias (Inria)
+- Instructor: Emilio J. Gallego Arias (Inria)
-Local Organizer: Marco Gaboardi (Boston University)
+- Local Organizer: Marco Gaboardi (Boston University)

 Duration of the tutorial: 3 days

-See the [attending the course](#Attending) section for more information on attending.
+See the [attending the course](#attending) section for more information on attending.

 This course has been generously supported by Boston University.